 - on the obligations of the commercial agent, such as his obligation to safeguard interests, his mediation obligations, and credit assessment obligations and regarding, also post-contractually, the non-competition clause, etc.,

-- on the obligations of the entrepreneur, such as the obligation to hand over materials and to assist the commercial agent, regarding the obligations to communicate and to provide information,
+- on the obligations of the principal, such as the obligation to hand over materials and to assist the commercial agent, regarding the obligations to communicate and to provide information,

 - on the remuneration of the commercial agent, particularly with regard to the requirements, the amount and the due date of the commission, regarding the reimbursement of expenditures and regarding the entitlement to compensation, etc.,

-- on the duration of contract and the consequences of an ordinary or extraordinary termination by one of the parties.
+- on the duration of agreement and the consequences of an ordinary or extraordinary termination by one of the parties.

-Let our commercial law attorneys review your contract draft, we will make sure it’s solid.
+Let our commercial law attorneys review your draft agreement prior to signing, we will make sure it is solid.
 You can also contact us with your ideas and we would gladly draft a distribution contract for you.

 - the obligations of the commission agent, such as his obligation to safeguard interests and comply with instructions, his obligation to disclose and accountability, etc.,

 - the own-name transaction right of the commission agent,